Finite Coxeter Groups and Generalized Elnitsky Tilings: Abstract

 \section{Abstract}

 In \cite{elnitskyThesis}, Elnitsky constructed three elegant bijections between classes of reduced words for Type $\mathrm{A}$, $\mathrm{B}$ and $\mathrm{D}$ families of Coxeter groups and certain tilings of polygons.
-This paper offers a particular generalization of this concept to all finite Coxeter Groups in terms of embeddings into the Symmetric Group.
+This paper presents a particular generalization of this concept to all finite Coxeter groups in terms of embeddings into the symmetric group, which combined with \cite{nicolaidesrowleyBruhat} and \cite{nicolaidesrowleyDeletion} enables tilings to be constructed for all finite Coxeter groups.